 We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
-The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
-So before you buy or sell Denny's Corporation (NASDAQ:DENN), you may well want to know whether insiders have been buying or selling.
+Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
+So we'll take a look at whether insiders have been buying or selling shares in Denny's Corporation (NASDAQ:DENN).

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.